mau-mauricelim/dotfiles/README.md

 Build WSL custom distribution workflow

-1. Builds the docker image from [Dockerfile](Dockerfile) and pushes it to Docker Hub
+1. Builds the docker image from example [Dockerfile](Dockerfile) and pushes it to Docker Hub
 2. Runs and export the docker container to a compressed tar.gz archive file
 3. Bundles the WSL install script with the installation archive file into an artifact for download